algab/nestjs-rabbitmq-retry/readme.md

 [![codecov](https://codecov.io/gh/algab/nestjs-rabbitmq-retry/branch/master/graph/badge.svg?token=O1U411GOIY)](https://codecov.io/gh/algab/nestjs-rabbitmq-retry)
 [![npm package](https://img.shields.io/npm/v/nestjs-rabbitmq-retry?style=flat)](https://www.npmjs.com/package/nestjs-rabbitmq-retry)

-It is a library for the NestJS framework that allows easy communication with RabbitMQ and also provides an already implemented retry mechanism.
+It is a library for the NestJS framework that allows easy communication with RabbitMQ and also provides an already implemented repeating mechanism.

-For each queue created using this library, two additional queues will be created, one for retry and the other for DLQ.
+For each queue created using this library, two additional queues will be created, one for retentatives and one for DLQ.

-In addition to this automatic retry management approach, you can manage and customize multiple channels in one connection.
+In addition to this automatic retentative management approach, you can manage and customize multiple channels in one connection.

 ## Install